februarypython/Shannon_Steen/dojo_survey/README.md

-earning Flask - Week 1 Assignment
+Learning Flask - Week 1 Assignment
 Assignment: Build a flask application that accepts a form submission, redirects and presents the submitted data on a results page.
 For this assigment, render from a post route.